BruceEckel/ClarifyingConcurrency/What are Effects.md

 Unfortunately, the current versions of MyPy and PyRight do not enforce exhaustive matching.
 It's possible for them to do so, but they have not advanced that far yet, which means you don't get the safety provided by exhaustive matching.
 This is unfortunate, but we can hope that these tools, or some new one, will eventually provide this benefit.
 (If you know of a tool that does, please note it in the comments -- wait, does Obsidian have comments?)
 ## Returning a `Result` Object

 What we would really like to use for `Result` is an enumeration, but unfortunately Python's `Enum` is fairly limited: it creates a single immutable object.
-We need to dynamically create a `Result` for each call to `fallible()`, and we can't do that with Python's `Enum` (Rust's enumerations are complete, and allow this).
-So instead, we create a `dataclass` where the values default to `None`, but keep in mind this is a substitute for a full-fledged enumeration feature.
+We need to create a new `Result` for each call to `fallible()`, and we can't do that with Python's `Enum` (Rust's enumerations are complete, and allow this).
+So instead, we create a `dataclass` that can hold either the answer or an error:
 ```python
 # my_result.py
 from dataclasses import dataclass